- Open Source CEO by Bill Kerr

 Early Jensen.

 AMD was a semiconductor company based in Santa Clara, California, born of Jerry Sanders, and seven of his colleagues from Silicon Valley famed, Fairchild Semiconductor.
-Recently, Jensen told the Acquired Podcast that he loved him time at AMD, and in an alternate reality, he could see himself still there today.
+Recently, Jensen told the Acquired Podcast that he loved his time at AMD, and in an alternate reality, he could see himself still there today.

-But as fate would have it, that isânt the path he chose to take.
-One evening in late 1992, Jensen would head to grab a quick bit at Dennyâs with two engineers from Sun Microsystems. | ![]() |
+But as fate would have it, that isnāt the path he chose to take.
+One evening in late 1992, Jensen would head to grab a quick bite at Dennyās with two engineers from Sun Microsystems. | ![]() |

 1993: Jurassic Park, Chicago Bulls & the birth of Nvidia

 The year of 1993 was amazing culturally.
-If you were like me, you likely versticulated (*original word) at the intersection of movies, sports and video games then you were in heaven.
+If you were like me, you likely versticulated (*original word) at the intersection of movies, sports, and video games, then you were in heaven.
 1993 was a mecca for jocks and nerds alike.

-Michael Jordan and the Chicago Bulls had just completed their first 3-peat, Dr. Alan Grant was on the big screen taking on the T-Rex, and gamers were nonchalantly ripping out spines on Mortal Kombat II. | â Versticulate to use dramatic emotions, inside of ones head, brought on by high levels of excitement. "you could tell, that inside, he was versticulating frantically" |
+Michael Jordan and the Chicago Bulls had just completed their first 3-peat, Dr. Alan Grant was on the big screen taking on the T-Rex, and gamers were nonchalantly ripping out spines on Mortal Kombat II. | ā Versticulate To use dramatic emotions, inside oneās head, brought on by high levels of excitement.
+"You could tell that inside, he was versticulating frantically." |

 The two Sun engineers that Jensun met with on that fateful evening in 1992 were Chris Malachowsky and Curtis Priem.
-The three co-founders envisioned the next wave of computing would be in the realm of accelerated computing, specifically in graphics-based processing.
-Graphics for computersâand video games.
-Think Doom & Wolfenstein but in 3D.
+The three co-founders envisioned that the next wave of computing would be in the realm of accelerated computing, specifically in graphics-based processing.
+Graphics for computersāand video games.
+Think Doom & Wolfenstein, but in 3D.

-With around $40k in the bank the team, set our to build the next generation of computer gaming.
-Their first product, the NV1 was successful, but only to a point.
-It lacked the industry supportâmainly from game developersâ that it needed to be successful due mainly to the fact that it was optimised for processing quadratic primitives, rather than triangle primitives, which was industry standard.
+With around $40k in the bank, the team set out to build the next generation of computer gaming.
+Their first product, the NV1, was successful, but only to a point.
+It lacked the industry supportāmainly from game developersā that it needed to be successful due mainly to the fact that it was optimised for processing quadratic primitives, rather than triangle primitives, which was industry standard.

-If you are lacking a PHD in computer science, what I am saying in laymanâs terms is; they build something new, and people didnât like it.
+If you are lacking a PHD in computer science, what I am saying in laymanās terms is, they build something new, and people didnāt like it.

 In 1996, with flagging growth and no real prospects on the horizon, Jensen and Nvidia were in a bind.
-Theyâd just laid off half of their 100 staff and needed to refocus and get something to market that they knew the industry would actually want.
+Theyād just laid off half of their 100 staff and needed to refocus and get something to market that they knew the industry would actually want.
 Enter: the RIVA 128. | ![]() Our lord and saviour. ![]() Quake II - on RIVA 128. |

-The RIVA 128, or the Real-time Interactive Video and Animation accelerator, was so popular that it sold a million chips in the first four months of it hitting the shelves.
+The RIVA 128, or the Real-time Interactive Video and Animation accelerator, was so popular that it sold a million chips in the first four months of its hitting the shelves.

-When Nvidia release the RIVA, in August 1997 it was down to itâs final one month of cashflow to fund payroll.
+When Nvidia released the RIVA in August 1997, it was down to its final month of cash flow to fund payroll.
 It quite literally saved Nvidia from being nothing more than a failed also-ran.

-âIf you lose my money, I will kill youâ
+āIf you lose my money, I will kill youā

 [Venture capital] is all about figuring out which questions are the right questions to ask.
-And since we donât have a clue what the right answer is, weâre very interested in the process by which the entrepreneur get to the conclusion. â Don Valentine | ![]() The Don. |
+And since we donāt have a clue what the right answer is, weāre very interested in the process by which the entrepreneur get to the conclusion. āDon Valentine | ![]() The Don. |

-The story of Jensen and Don, is that when raising itâs first round of venture capital the two legendary figures met for Jensen to pitch the opportunity to invest in Nvidia.
-Jensen, although usually quite confident, smart and charismaticâtotally bombed the pitch.
+The story of Jensen and Don is that when raising its first round of venture capital, the two legendary figures met for Jensen to pitch the opportunity to invest in Nvidia.
+Jensen, although usually quite confident, smart and charismaticātotally bombed the pitch.

 And Don told him about it.
 He told him it was terrible.
-Luckily for Jensen though, he was introduced by his former employer, LSI Logic's founder Wilf Corrigan.
+Luckily for Jensen, though, he was introduced by his former employer, LSI Logic's founder Wilf Corrigan.
 Wilf had spoken incredibly glowingly of Nvidia, and Jensen in particular, so much so that Don knew he was going to invest in him anyway.

-As they were finishing their meeting Don reached out to shake Jensenâs hand and tell him heâd be investing.
-With the firm grip of a venture capital titan, he looked Jensen square in the eyes and finished with, âIf you lose my money, I will kill you.â
+As they were finishing their meeting, Don reached out to shake Jensenās hand and tell him heād be investing.
+With the firm grip of a venture capital titan, he looked Jensen square in the eyes and finished with, āIf you lose my money, I will kill you.ā

-Jensen today, is alive and well and Sequoiaâs original investment in Nvidia is regarded as one of the great investments in technology history.
+Jensen is alive and well today, and Sequoiaās original investment in Nvidia is regarded as one of the great technology investments in history.

 The middle years & the rise of the GPU

-Riding on the back of the RIVA 128âs success, Nvidia went public on January 22nd, 1999.
-Later that year, Nvidia would launch a new product; the GeoForce 256.
+Riding on the back of the RIVA 128ās success, Nvidia went public on January 22nd, 1999.
+Later that year, Nvidia would launch a new product: the GeForce 256.
 This product is the first product marketed as a GPU.

 What was so great about the GPU?
-Well the GPU was the world's first Graphics Processing Unit (GPU).
+Well, the GPU was the world's first Graphics Processing Unit (GPU).
 The GeForce 256 was a big advancement in graphics technology.
 It integrated both 2D and 3D graphics rendering, with hardware acceleration in a single chip.
 This had not been done before.

-For a lot of us, that have not lived through all the previous technology waves, we may look at Nvidia, as somewhat of a new name on the global stage.
-But look at this historic revenue run-up of Nvidiaâs starting a quarter-century ago.
+For many of us who have not lived through all the previous technology waves, Nvidia may seem like a somewhat new name on the global stage.
+But look at this historic revenue run-up of Nvidiaās starting a quarter-century ago.

 Year | Revenue |